jordi-torras-ai/machine-learning-vs-human/README.md

 ```

 ## Contributing
 Contributions are welcome!
-If you''d like to contribute to this project, please fork the repository, make your changes, and submit a pull request.
+If you'd like to contribute to this project, please fork the repository, make your changes, and submit a pull request.

 ## License
 This project is licensed under the terms of the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).